 Workflow 3: The Enterprise Communications or L&D Team

-Use Synthesia to create training modules, compliance videos, onboarding content, and internal communications using AI avatars.
-Edit any supplementary footage in Descript.
+Use Synthesia to create training modules, compliance videos, onboarding content, and internal communications with AI avatars.
+Edit supplementary footage in Descript.
 Use Opus Clip to extract key clips from recorded webinars or all-hands meetings for internal distribution.
+This scales corporate video production without studios, cameras, or crews for the majority of internal content.

 Workflow 4: The Founder or Non-Technical Creator

 Use HeyGen to create spokesperson videos from a written script.
 Use Captions for direct-to-camera recordings that need eye contact correction and clean captions.
 Use CapCut for fast social clip editing and publishing.
+This gives a non-technical founder or small business owner a professional video presence without production experience or equipment beyond a computer and phone.

 How to Choose the Right AI Video Tool in 2026